mvmgmDev18/Bamazon/README.md

 # How To Run
 1. Clone this repo and navigate to the folder via CLI.
 2. Run npm install for all packages required.
 3. Create a database in MySQL called Bamazon.
-Use bamazonSchema.sql to created the database.
+Use bamazonSchema.sql to create the database.
 4. Run node bamazonCustomer.js to view the Customer View dashboard.
 5. Follow the prompts, use the arrow keys to make selections and purchases.